vilst3r/auto-dev-setup/README.md

 ...

 # Todo
-- Need to install requests somehow during the setup...
 - Configure github wrapper to finish config  of git ssh
 - Consolidate the powerline configurations with the fonts and styling applied
 - Configure iterm2 profile somehow...